 Most Common WordPress errors and How to fix them

 If you start any work, you have to face some errors.
 In the field, you must go-ahead solving these problems.
 Any error may remain you in puzzling.
+By going through this article, you will be known to most common WordPress errors and how to fix them.

 WordPress is the most popular CMS.
 It is really easy to use but at the time of using it as your blogging platform, you may face some common issues that can make you panic.